Member Updates & Information

 The following claims process pertains to CareFirst commercial members* only.
 If you are a Medicare Advantage, Medigap, Medicaid or Dual Eligible Special Needs Plan member, please call the number on the back of your member ID card for benefit information.

-Commercial members may receive reimbursement for up to eight over-the-counter COVID-19 at-home tests per covered individual in the household per 30-days without a healthcare provider order or clinical assessment.
+Commercial members may receive reimbursement for up to eight over-the-counter COVID-19 at-home tests per covered individual in the household per 30-days without a healthcare provider order or clinical assessment, if they were purchased between January 15, 2022 and May 11, 2023.
 If multiple tests are sold in one package, i.e., if one package includes two tests, it counts as two tests and not one test package toward the quantity limit.

-Tests that can be purchased at a retail location or online but are then sent to a lab for processing are not covered unless accompanied by a doctor's order (except for individuals covered by plans based in the District of Columbia).
+Tests that were purchased at a retail location or online but are then sent to a lab for processing are not covered unless accompanied by a doctor's order (except for individuals covered by plans based in the District of Columbia).

 To be eligible for reimbursement, the purchased over-the-counter at-home COVID-19 tests: